Find out about who gets mesothelioma, where it starts and how common it is.

 How common it is

-In the UK more than 2,600 people are diagnosed with mesothelioma each year.
+In the UK around 2,700 people are diagnosed with mesothelioma each year.
 It is quite a rare cancer, but it is becoming more common.

 Mesothelioma in the chest (pleural mesothelioma) is much more common than mesothelioma in the abdomen (peritoneal mesothelioma).